When a Baby Cries at Dinner: What Our Reactions Reveal About Us

 Let Kids Be Kids, But Teach Them How

-A two year old cannot sit through a symphony like a 25 year old.
-But a two year old can begin learning how to sit in church for short stretches.
+Letting children be children does not mean chaos.
+It means developmentally appropriate expectations.
+A two-year-old cannot sit through a symphony like a 25-year-old.
+But a two-year-old can begin learning how to sit in church for short stretches.

-A four year old may not enjoy a late night concert.
-But a four year old can learn how to order politely at a restaurant.
+A four-year-old may not enjoy a late-night concert.
+But a four-year-old can learn how to order politely at a restaurant.
+The goal is not adult-level performance.
+The goal is gradual growth.

 What Our Discomfort Might Be Revealing

 When we think, “That child shouldn’t be here,” we may actually be revealing something about our preferences, not about the child’s needs.
+We prefer control, quiet, efficiency, and predictability.
+But community is rarely efficient.
+Children are not interruptions to real life.
+They are real life.

 Resilience Is Built in Public Spaces

+When children experience being noticed, corrected, redirected, comforted, and included, they develop security.
 Security leads to identity.
 Identity strengthens belonging.
 Belonging fuels purpose.
 And purpose grows competence.
+These are not accidental outcomes.
+They are cultivated through shared life.

 Building Resilience Through the 8 Great Smarts